Embeddings

 tensor([-0.0110, -0.0084, -0.0115, ..., 0.0082, -0.0096, -0.0024]))

-Let's obtain the embedding resulting from subtracting the embedding of man from king and adding the embedding of woman to king.
+Let's obtain the resulting embedding by subtracting the man embedding from the king embedding and adding the woman embedding.

 embedding_openai = embedding_openai_rey - embedding_openai_hombre + embedding_openai_mujer